How to Invest Into Crypto Using an SMSF

 Investing in Cryptocurrency using your SMSF

-More Australians are now choosing to invest in cryptocurrencies using their SMSF as cryptocurrency can provide potentially high reward investments, despite their high risk.
+More Australians are now investing in cryptocurrencies using their SMSF as cryptocurrency can provide potentially high reward investments, despite their high risk.

-According to the latest statistics (add reference) an average SMSF member balance was $602,385 in March 2017.
-A typical fund has 2 members so this can bring up the average SMSF balance to over $1 million.
+According to the latest statistics, an average SMSF member balance was $602,385 in March 2017.
+A typical fund has 2 members, so this can bring up the average SMSF balance to over $1 million.

-Most of this SMSF are invested in shares, property, collectables, gold and silver.
+Most of these SMSFs are invested in shares, property, collectables, gold and silver.
 Recently more SMSF’s are investing in cryptocurrencies, especially those with lower member balances typically under $100,000.